Skip to content

 v1.4.0-rc.2 < v1.4.0-rc.2.hotfix.1 < v1.4.0-rc.2.hotfix.2 < v1.4.0-rc.3

-A hotfix version therefore slots cleanly between its base rc and the next rc, and it never collides with the orchestrator's rc sequence.
-The rc-shaped tag and draft cleanup logic matches only vX.Y.Z-rc.N, so it is inert on hotfix tags; hotfix tags and drafts are cleaned up explicitly when the divergence ends.
+A hotfix version therefore slots cleanly between its base rc and the next rc, and it never collides with the orchestrator’s rc sequence.
+The rc-shaped tag and draft cleanup logic matches the plain <prefix>X.Y.Z-rc.N shape for the configured tag_prefix (the default v, a custom prefix such as rel-, or no prefix), so it is inert on hotfix tags; hotfix tags and drafts are cleaned up explicitly when the divergence ends.

 When the environment holds a published version with no rc segment (for example v1.3.0), a hotfix is a normal patch bump, not a -hotfix.M shape: